tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ---

 ### What is a Tapis(Agave) app?
-A Tapis(Agave) App is versioned, containerized executable that runs on a specific execution system through Tapis(Agave) Jobs service.
+A Tapis(Agave) App is versioned, containerized executable that runs on a specific execution system through Tapis(Aloe) Jobs service.
 So, for example, if you have multiple versions of a software package on a system, you would register each version as its own app.
-Likewise, if a single application code needs to be run on multiple systems, each combination of app and system needs to be defined as a separate app.
+Likewise, if a single application code needs to be run on multiple systems, each combination of app and system needs to be defined as an app.
 Once you have storage and execution systems registered with Tapis(Agave), you are ready to build and use apps.